 Transmission due to occupational exposure of healthcare workers has occurred in needlestick accidents and blood splashes to the mucous membranes.
 Needlestick is the most common route.
 Thousands of healthcare personnel who were so exposed have been studied, and only 58 cases of well-documented infection have been reported in the United States (24 of which were nurses) .
 The risk of infection through this route is low, and every effort should be made to decrease the exposure rate.
 Educational efforts, implementation of engineering controls in needled and sharp-edged medical devices, the use of hard plastic needle disposal units where these devices are most frequently used, and the development of procedural details to avoid blood and body fluid contact have greatly reduced the exposure rate.
 Healthcare personnel should apply Universal Precautions, as discussed in the Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens standard regulations, to all activities to avoid contact with human fluids.

-The CDC has developed recommendations for situations where healthcare personnel have had exposure to a source person with HIV or where information suggests that there is a likelihood that the source person is HIV-infected (Figure 1).
-These recommendations are based on the risk for HIV infection after different types of exposure and limited data regarding efficacy and toxicity of postexposure prophylaxis (PEP) .
-For the complete recommendations, please visit the CDC website at http://www.cdc.gov/MMWR/preview/mmwrhtml/rr5409a1.htm.
-Because most occupational HIV exposures do not result in the transmission of HIV, potential toxicity should be carefully considered when prescribing PEP.
-When possible, these recommendations should be implemented in consultation with persons having expertise in antiretroviral therapy and HIV transmission.
+The following recommendations apply to situations where healthcare professionals have had exposure to a source person with HIV or where information suggests that there is likelihood that the source person is HIV-infected.
+Because most occupational HIV exposures do not result in the transmission of HIV, potential toxicity should be carefully considered when prescribing postexposure prophylaxis.
+The 2013 updated guidelines for occupational PEP focused on tolerability, side effects, toxicity, safety in pregnancy and lactation, pill burden, and frequency of dosing to maximize adherence to a PEP regimen .
+When possible, these recommendations should be implemented in consultation with persons having expertise in antiretroviral therapy and HIV transmission, due to the complexity of selecting appropriate treatment.

-In 2005, the CDC published guidelines for the recommendation of PEP for nonoccupational exposures.
-This section is taken from Antiretroviral Postexposure Prophylaxis After Sexual, Injection-Drug Use, or Other Nonoccupational Exposure to HIV in the United States as reported in MMWR, January 21, 2005 .
+In 2016, the CDC published updated guidelines for the recommendation of PEP for nonoccupational exposures.
+This section is taken from Updated Guidelines for Antiretroviral Postexposure Prophylaxis After Sexual, Injection Drug Use, or Other Nonoccupational Exposure to HIV—United States, 2016 .

 Clinical latency, sometimes referred to as the window period, is the time elapsed between acquisition of the virus and the body's immune response sufficient to generate detectable antibody.
 This latent period is longer for HIV than for most other viral pathogens and is variable among newly infected individuals.